 So the fort was not inundated on this occasion, but sometime later, it seems.
 By July the water was again rising, and remained so high that the Natives could not set up their weirs.
 The journal ends halfway through a sentence on July 19th, and the next section begins in the middle of a sentence on September 12.
 There is no mention of a flood.
 However, Pere Nobili arrived at Fort Alexandria with the brigade in late August, when he baptized Anderson’s two children, with Donald Manson and Peter Skene Ogden as witnesses.
 Though James said that the child caught in the tree branches lived through his experience, Nobili said it did not.
 He must have been at the fort when the landslide occurred, and now I am frantically trying to locate that piece of information.
 When I do, I will post it here.

-Its possible he saw the landslide on another visit, but I remember it was on the occasion of his first visiting Fort Alexandria.
-I hope I am correct.
+So, it seems, this is when he saw the landslide near Fort Alexandria.
+There is more information to add in the Fort Alexandria journals, I think, and he might have traveled upriver to Fort St. James with the brigade before returning to Fort Alexandria — which you can find out in the Fort St. James post journals.
+I think he did, in fact.
+But at least I have part of the answer, and can find out the rest.
 I don’t know if you know the feeling of despair and panic, when you know you know something and you cannot find and confirm the information.
 I am going through every piece of paper I own, and every file, in the hopes I will find this.
 I will, sooner or later.
 When I do, I will update this post.
 In the meantime, I have work to do.

 Copyright, Nancy Marguerite Anderson, 2016, All rights reserved.